 Say something smart!

-Yes, I’ve been there.
+I’ve been there.
+This is me.
 Hi, I’m Kelly and I feel super uncomfortable when people ask me about my art to my face.
-Don’t put me on the spot like that!
-Just kidding.
-I welcome questions now, but mostly because I’ve prepared a script in my head for all of questions I might get about my art.
+Don’t put me on the spot like that, I think.
+I welcome questions now, but mostly because I’ve prepared a script in my head for all of the questions I might get about my art.

 Look, your art doesn’t have to have meaning.
 You don’t have to make art that has some grand purpose or message, but whether you are consciously aware of it or not at this moment, there is a whole world of meaning behind everything you do.
 You just have to connect the dots and tell a story.
 So, have you thought about what your art means?
 Are you struggling to figure it out?

 It’s time to exercise a bunch of introspection and dissect the crap out of your art.

 When I was working toward an art major in college, I had to sit through a lot of critique sessions.
 Some were helpful and many were just painful.
 I learned that participating in the fine art world requires a fair amount of storytelling.
 You are expected to tell people why your art is meaningful, which can be a huge struggle!
 As creators, we are too close to our work, and when we are just entering the creative world, we often have no idea how to speak the art language.

 In order to figure out and define the meaning of your art, you need to ask yourself a lot of questions.
 The more questions you ask yourself, the clearer the meaning will become.